DeedClaim

 3. Must be recorded before the owner’s death in the public records in the Office of the County Clerk and Recorder of the county where the property is located.30

 Because the Montana Uniform Real Property Transfer on Death Act deals with Montana’s specific legal requirements, it is important that each Montana TOD deed is prepared with Montana law in mind.
-Using a generic or fill-in-the-blank TOD deed form can make the deed invalid, prevent transfer, and, in some cases, lead to title insurance issues.
+Using a generic or fill-in-the-blank TOD deed form can make the deed invalid, prevent the transfer, and sometimes lead to title insurance issues.

 1. Mont.
 Code § 72-6-401.